akshitsethi/maintenance-mode-coming-soon/src/readme.txt

 == Description ==
-The Classic Coming Soon & Maintenance Mode plugin allows you to quickly & easily set up a Coming Soon, Launch Page, Under Construction, or Maintenance Mode page for your website.
+The Maintenance Mode & Coming Soon plugin allows you to quickly & easily set up a Coming Soon, Launch Page, Under Construction, or Maintenance Mode page for your website.
 It's Simple yet flexible and works with any WordPress theme out there.
 Also, lets you have full control over the frontend of the website and every element can be customized with just a few clicks.

 = Plugin Features =